fhirschmann/penchy/docs/arch.rst

 The second priority is the cause of inheritance hierarchy of the JDL (you can see it below).
-In Python it is common practice not to rely on types or classes to encode the behavior of an object but to use protocols [#]_.
+In Python, it is common practice not to rely on types or classes to encode the behavior of an object, but to use protocols [#]_.
 We decided that it makes extension easier and furthers uniformity to make this behavior explicit.
 Furthermore: We can relieve extension writers from common tasks.